NDepend

 Ambiguous Deconstruction

-• Deconstruct() method can be an extension method: this is especially useful to deconstruct a .NET BCL class your custom way, like for example to deconstruct a DateOnly :
+• A method Deconstruct() can be an extension method: this is especially useful to deconstruct a .NET Base Class Library (BCL) class your custom way, like for example to deconstruct a DateOnly :

 Deconstructing Tuples

-As one could expect, deconstruction works especially well with tuples.
-This is shown by this sample program:
+As anticipated, deconstruction is particularly effective with tuples.
+This is demonstrated by the following sample program:

-Notice that under the hood, the compiler use the type System.ValueTuple<T1,T2,T3> and keeps track of named parameters city zip country mapping with the corresponding value tuple fields valueTuple.Item1, valueTuple.Item2 and valueTuple.Item3.
+Notice that under the hood, the compiler uses the type System.ValueTuple<T1,T2,T3> and keeps track of named parameters city zip country mapping with the corresponding value tuple fields valueTuple.Item1, valueTuple.Item2 and valueTuple.Item3.

 Conclusion

-With deconstruction C# proposes a convenient way to reduce boilerplate code in order to write more concise code.
+With deconstruction, C# proposes a convenient way to reduce boilerplate code to write more concise code.

 Comments: